marklchaves/cme-dev-style-guide/_docs/content-writing/12-writing-for-accessibility.html.md

 ## Basics

 We write for a diverse audience of readers who all interact with our content in different ways.
-We aim to make our content accessible to anyone using a screen reader, keyboard navigation, or Braille interface, and to users of all cognitive capabilities.
+We aim to make our content accessible to anyone using a screen reader, keyboard navigation, or Braille interface, and to people of all cognitive capabilities.

 As you write, consider the following: